learn-co-students/CSS-Flexbox-Code-Along-online-web-sp-000/README.md

 modern web development.

 Centering vertically is actually fairly non-intuitive using basic CSS.
 Flexbox provides a solution, though, in the `align-items` property.
-In the `main` CSS block, make sure `flex-flow` is set to `row wrap` once again, and then add the following line:
+In the `.main` CSS block, make sure `flex-flow` is set to `row wrap` once again, and then add the following line: